garlatti/garlatti.github.io/WoodWorking Projects/Dresser.md

 Joints
 * Mortise & Tenon for the dresser structure
-* Rabbets for drawers and dresser sides & rear
+* Rabbets for drawers and dresser sides & rear, Full housing joint

 |                                                                                                                                       Dresser parts                                                                                                                                       |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|